liuxingyi309-ui/MH6822_hw1/README.md

 **HSBC PEP Screening: US vs UK**

-This submission designs a jurisdiction-aware AML/KYC PEP screening prototype for HSBC.
-The project compares how PEP screening logic may differ between the United States and the United Kingdom.
+I worked on HSBC PEP Screening: US vs UK.
+The main idea is to show how a PEP screening tool could apply different AML/KYC logic in the United States and the United Kingdom, instead of using one global rule for every case.

 ## Files